ErillLab/ViPhy/README.md

 After this, if the user wishes it, bootstrap will be used to create sub-samples from which the parameters of the model are estimated repeated times.

-At the end, a consensus tree will be created with all the samples obtained.
+At the end, a consensus tree will be created with all the samples obtained and stored in the `Outputs` folder.

 ## Viphy_env.yml